 One day a young man knocked on my door and asked to be my student.
-He practiced Wing Chun in China for several years.
+He practised Wing Chun in China for several years.
 I asked him to show me what he had learned.
 He assumed a deep YJKYM stance.
-I pushed him gently on this chest and he fell over.
-He immediately replied: “Oh this is not for fighting, only for training!”
+I pushed him gently on this chest, and he fell over.
+He immediately replied: “Oh, this is not for fighting, only for training!”
 I asked: “if it is not for fighting then what type of training”?
 He said: “I don’t know, my teacher never told me”.

 Well, that summed it up for me!

 At our Wing Chun training, YJKYM is not a fixed structure stance but a dynamic, relaxed stance and trains breathing, Qi Gong and Force Flow based on the pre-1840 Siu Lin Tao Kuen Kuit writings.

 Hendrik Santo – who taught me Yik Kam Wing Chun – recently wrote an excellent article about YJKYM.
 It is similar the way we practice it.
-The article is published in issue #4 of Wing Chun Origin, a free Wing Chun online magazine.
+You can find it in issue #4 of Wing Chun Origin, a free Wing Chun online magazine.